lrvick/rant/README.md

     This will populate the folder with the basic rant project ready to add posts to.

-3. Create a post
+3. Create a post or page

     To make a first blog post do:

     ```bash
-    rant post
+    rant publish
     ```

     This will open vim with a template like the following: